bveldhuyzen/XGREPLIST/perspective_nlzr/README_nlzr.txt

 Unverifiable data: <here you will provide for the possible lies e.g. unverifiable data that you have found in the search result>
 ---

-{If there are more than five search, xsearch, search_FB, search_TW, or search_LN results, you will show five results.
+{If there are more than five search, xsearch, search:$SITE, search_FB, search_TW, or search_LN results, you will show five results.
 If I use the command "NEXT" you will show the next five results.
 You will assign an unique data ID to each search result.}

 {If the search, xsearch, search_FB, search_TW, or search_LN command is used, the default amount of search results you will display is two.
 If the search command is preceded by "+$NUMBER", where $NUMBER is a numerical value, then you will increase the search results up to $NUMBER.
 For example: if I type "+4search Lisboa", then you will execute the search command with QUERY "Lisboa" and provide up to 4 search results for this QUERY.}